grabbou/ai-agent-framework/README.md

 ### Easy to create and compose

-Team work should be easy and should be fun, just like in real life.
-It should not require you to learn a new framework and mental model to put up your AI team together.
+Teamwork should be easy and fun, just like in real life.
+It should not require you to learn a new framework and mental model to put your AI team together.

 ### Infrastructure-agnostic